valerie-ann-larson/Larson-et-al-eLife-2018/Identify Axons code/README.txt

 Output is generated in the input_files folder.
 Axon areas (in pixels) are found in column B. These values can be used to calculate axon diameter.
 Convert pixels to units of length based on the parameters of your input images.
 Column F of the output file is a test of non-circularity.
 If a region has a value>2, it is determined to not represent an axon and the value in column G is marked as '0' and it is colored red in the output image.
-If the value is <2, it is assumed to be an axon and the value in columb G is marked as '1' and it is colored green in the output image.
+If the value is <2, it is assumed to be an axon and the value in column G is marked as '1' and it is colored green in the output image.